demisto/content/Packs/McafeeEPO/README.md

 This pack includes XSIAM content.

+## Manage the fields on the schema

+part 1 - on the Mcafee EPO management console
+  1. click on “Queries & Reports” and find the query of the schema
+  2. click action --> edit
+  3. on the nav bar click on "columns", there you can edit the fields.
+  4. copy the sql.

+part 2 - manage the schema on the mssql
+  1. right click on the table that you want manage the fields and click on design.
+  2. edit the sql and save the new design configurations.

 ## Collect Events from Vendor

 In order to use the collector, you can use one of the following options to collect events from the vendor: